choward1491/choward1491.github.io/_posts/2020-7-25-Searching-Streams-for-the-Unknown.md

 #### Some Analysis

 Recall that the assumption built into the problem is that there exists exactly one number that will appear in the stream at least $X$ times.
 This implies that when we randomly choose a representative, the probability we do _not_ choose the desired number is at most $(1-X/n)$.
 Now suppose our algorithm does $k$ iterations of the main loop.
-Let us call $E_{k}$ the event that none of these iterations find the desired number using the randomly sampled representative.
+Let us call $E_{k}$ the event that none of these $k$ iterations find the desired number using the randomly sampled representative.
 Since each iteration is independent of all others, this implies that this probability is at most

 $$ \begin{align}
 \text{Pr}\left\lbrace E_k \right\rbrace &\leq \left(1 - X/n\right)^k